Contact tracing zeros in on fewer cases to stamp out COVID-19

-As cases shrink across the state and Clark County with the vaccine rollout, a crucial part of stopping the spread has become more effective and crucial: contact tracing.
+LAS VEGAS (FOX5) -- As cases shrink across Nevada and Clark County due to the vaccine rollout, a crucial part of stopping the spread has become more effective and crucial: contact tracing.

 "At this kind of level with incoming cases, this is where contact tracing can really become effective," said Kimberly Hertin, SNHD disease surveillance supervisor.